 10 Best Safari Hats For The Bush

-We were on a mission to find the best possible safari hat and African hat for the bush.
-My first search for a good safari hat turned up very little and left me struggling to find a great hat for safari.
-We wanted a stylish hat that looked great in photos while in Africa, and not just solely because of its functional purpose.
+We were on a mission to find the best possible safari and hats for the bush.
+My first search for a good safari hat turned up very little and left me struggling to find an excellent hat for safari.
+We wanted a stylish hat that looked great in photos in Africa, not just solely because of its functional purpose.
+For my generation, protecting ourselves from the sun can be a joke.
+However, on safari, we have learned that you’re faced with long days out in the strong sun, and to avoid skin damage, a packable safari sun hat is a necessity.

 The Best Safari Hats